-- 1. Provide a minimum 3-inch diameter bore-sighted drain to daylight with rodent screen, refer to Standard Detail 702. - 2.
-If drain to daylight is not feasible, provide a sump pump per Section 7.2.E.

-E. Sump Pumps

-- The sump for the vault shall conform to dimensions shown on Standard Detail 703.
+- C. Ladders - 1.
+Vaults shall be equipped with a ladder meeting the requirements of OSHA, as applicable, and as shown in Standard Detail 701. - 2.
+Vaults 6-feet and greater in depth shall be equipped with an Old Castle Precast (utility vault) aluminum ladder extension safety post or approved equal. - 3.
+Ladder extension shall extend 42 inches above the top rung of ladder.
+Ladder extension shall be CPP Columbia Aluminum Ladder Extension or District approved equal. - 4.
+Ladders and accessories shall be fabricated steel with deformed rungs and shall be hot-dipped galvanized after fabrication. - 5.
+Ladder shall be properly secured with stainless steel hardware of sufficient size according to manufacturer recommendations. - D. Drainage - 1.
+Provide a minimum 3-inch diameter bore-sighted drain to daylight with rodent screen, refer to Standard Detail 702. - 2.
+If drain to daylight is not feasible, provide a sump pump per Section 7.2.E. - E. Sump Pumps - The sump for the vault shall conform to dimensions shown on Standard Detail 703.
 Sump pump for meter vaults shall be GC Systems automatic hydraulic sump pump assembly, with a normally closed intake valve connected to a free-floating liquid level switch that opens the intake valve when water in the sump reaches a set level.
 The ejector pump is powered by water pressure in the District main.
 Hydraulic sump pumps shall not be used in backflow vaults. - 2.
-Pump shall be wall mounted with the sump pump suction inlet located within an 18-inch diameter PVC pipe placed on the interior floor of the vault and surrounded with crushed rock to a depth of 15 inches as described in Section 7.2.B.
-The first 12 inches of the PVC pipe shall be perforated to allow water accumulating in the vault to freely enter the sump. - 3.
-A double-check valve shall be installed on the pump intake from the District water supply for backflow prevention.
-Supply water will be provided through a 3⁄4" tap, corporation stop, and Type K copper tubing.
+Hydraulic Pump shall be wall mounted with the sump pump suction inlet located within an 18-inch diameter PVC pipe placed on the interior floor of the vault and surrounded with crushed rock to a depth of 15 inches as described in Section 7.2.B.
+The PVC pipe shall be perforated, and wrapped with Mirafi FW402 Filter Fabric, or District approved equal, to prevent intrusion or rocks and to allow water accumulating in the vault to freely enter the sump. - 3.
+A double-check valve shall be installed on the hydraulic sump pump intake from the District water supply for backflow prevention.
+Supply water will be provided through a 1" tap, corporation stop, and Type K copper tubing.
 Supply water tap shall be upstream of meter. - 4.
-Discharge piping shall be 2-inch diameter schedule 40 PVC, routed to an acceptable discharge location as approved by the District Engineer. - 5.
+Discharge piping shall be 1 1⁄4-inch diameter schedule 40 PVC, routed to an acceptable discharge location as approved by the District Engineer. - 5.
 Hydraulic sump pump is preferred for meter vaults, but a powered option may be used upon District approval.
 Powered sump pump shall be: - a.
 Grundfos Model KP250 1/3 horsepower stainless steel, with a normally open free-floating liquid level switch that closes when liquid level rises. - b.
 Pump shall be equipped with 1-1/4-inch discharge and miscellaneous piping for discharge including an inline check valve and isolation gate valve (size equal to the discharge line size) downstream of the check valve.